ajmaidak/helm-charts/charts/prometheus-postgres-exporter/README.md

 ## Upgrading

+### To 7.0.0

+`config.postgresExporter` has moved to `config.postgresExporter.configMap`.
+`config.postgresExporter.secret` has been added to permit users to place secret data in /etc/postgres_exporter.yml This is likely interesting to users wanting to use the Multi-Target Support feature of the exporter without exposing a secret in a config map.

 ### To 6.0.0

 Image repository has been split into two values: the new `image.registry` value and the already existing `image.repository` value.
 No change is required when using the default for `image.repository`.
 If you have previously modified field `image.repository`, please, set the two fields accordingly.